WPChill/rsvp/readme.txt

 * Ability for +1s

 Looking for some additional functionality?

 * <a target="_blank" href="https://www.rsvpproplugin.com/">RSVP Pro plugin</a>: multiple events, easily change all of the text, public attendee lists and mass emailing support!

 = SUBMITTING PATCHES =
 What?!
-You found a bug, well we’d love to have a patch or issue posted at our <a href="https://github.com/SwimOrDieSoftware/Wordpress-RSVP-Plugin" target="_blank">GitHub page for RSVP Plugin.</a> If for whatever reason we don't want to accept a request we will tell you why and work with you to figure out a way to get it accepted.
+You found a bug, well we'd love to have a patch or issue posted at our <a href="https://github.com/SwimOrDieSoftware/Wordpress-RSVP-Plugin" target="_blank">GitHub page for RSVP Plugin.</a> If for whatever reason we don't want to accept a request we will tell you why and work with you to figure out a way to get it accepted.
 Also, if your pull request is accepted we will credit you in the plugin's changelog.

 == Installation ==